-7.11.13.2.
+7.11.12.2.
 Additional Standards for Residential Driveways.

-- 1. Lots within residential subdivisions shall be limited to a single access point or driveway. - 2.
-Access to a lot shall be from a local or collector road, except where the only possible access is from an arterial road or highway. - 3.
-A twenty-five (25) foot asphalt apron shall be required on a driveway that accesses a paved road.
+- 1. Residential driveways shall serve no more than two (2) lots. - 2.
+Lots within residential subdivisions shall be limited to a single access point or driveway. - 3.
+Access to a lot shall be from a local or collector road, except where the only possible access is from an arterial road or highway. - 4.
+A twenty-five (25) foot asphalt apron shall be required on a driveway that accesses an arterial or highway.
+A twelve (12) foot asphalt or concrete apron shall be required on a driveway that accesses a paved collector, subcollector or local road.

-7.11.13.3.
+7.11.12.3.
 Additional Standards for Non-Residential, Multi-Family and Mixed-Use Driveways.